zouhir/jarvis/README.md

 ## Contributors

-_a super cool design will go here listing all contributors names + GitHub avatar_
+_A super cool design will go here listing all contributors names + GitHub avatar_

 ## Credits